Stan & Ollie, a valentine to the comedy team of Laurel and Hardy, bows in US theaters this Friday, December 28.

 For more information about a tent near you, search this tent directory.

-If you’re not able to make to a Sons meeting, DVD sets are available from Amazon and other providers.
+If you’re not able to make it to a Sons meeting, DVD sets are available from Amazon and other providers.

 But as a news site that covers streaming content, The Savvy Screener is pleased to point out options for watching Laurel and Hardy films online.
 The question is, where does an L&H newbie start?